 **Please speak with your medical provider before considering taking yourself off of thyroid medications.
 Thyroid disorders are a serious condition and denying medical treatment can cause serious consequences.**

 So, I cold turkey quit the very next day.
 I woke up that day and made the vow to myself that I would do whatever it takes to get my thyroid to function as close to normal as it was capable of doing.
 But, I also knew that what that actually meant was that I needed to heal my ADRENALS to give my thyroid the right environment to function on their own.
 Because…

-My thyroid wasn’t the issue at all, my ADRENALS were.
+My thyroid wasn’t the issue, my ADRENALS were.

 The adrenals and thyroid have a VERY tight connection.
 As major players in the endocrine system, they are both ruled by an intricate hormone dance.
 So, when one piece of this puzzle is missing or wrong, the whole system is affected.